Close

 Processing Times by Visa Type

-Tourist Visa: 3-5 business days for standard processing, with expedited service available in 24-48 hours for urgent travel needs.
+Tourist Visa: 2-7 business days for standard processing depending on the country of application, with expedited service available in 24-48 hours for urgent travel needs.

 Business Visa: 5-7 business days standard, expedited processing in 2-3 business days with additional documentation requirements.